-- In your Association there should be a pool of athlete volunteers who have various areas of expertise (e.g. skating, shooting, passing, goaltending, etc.) - This is a great way to involve athletes who don't have the time to commit to being a full-time coach - Contact information for these athletes should be distributed to coaches at the start of the season and athletes can be contacted to come out to practices for any team who can use them - Some of the athlete volunteers may be able to make the commitment to be at every on-ice session for your U7 group - Athlete volunteers should always be under the supervision of an adult coach - Many of these athletes may be in high school and looking to complete their requisite Community Involvement volunteer hours, so may ask you to sign their volunteer hours sheets when they come out to help - Use these athletes on-ice to: - Assist with less-skilled players and to provide one-on-one instruction (one athlete volunteer could work with the same younger athlete all the time) - Demonstrate and correct skills/drills - Provide feedback to coaches/recommend drills - Set up/clear up drills - Encourage these volunteers to run drills on their own - Ask them for suggestions and really listen to what they have to say - Coaches should give feedback to these athlete volunteers to let them know how they are appreciated and how they could improve
+- In your Association there should be a pool of athlete volunteers who have various areas of expertise (e.g. skating, shooting, passing, goaltending, etc.) - This is a great way to involve athletes who don't have the time to commit to being a fulltime coach - Contact information for these athletes should be distributed to coaches at the start of the season and athletes can be contacted to come out to practices for any team who can use them - Some of the athlete volunteers may be able to make the commitment to be at every on-ice session for your team - Athlete volunteers should always be under the supervision of an adult coach - Many of these athletes may be in high school and looking to complete their requisite Community Involvement volunteer hours, so may ask you to sign their volunteer hours sheets when they come out to help - Use these athletes on-ice to: - Assist with less-skilled players and to provide one-on-one instruction (one athlete volunteer could work with the same younger athlete all the time) - Demonstrate and correct skills/drills - Provide feedback to coaches/recommend drills - Set up/clear up drills - Encourage these volunteers to run drills on their own - Ask them for suggestions and really listen to what they have to say - Coaches should give feedback to these athlete volunteers to let them know how they are appreciated and how they could improve

-SKILL GROUPINGS
+SKILL GROUPINGS ON YOUR TEAM

-- Consider dividing your athletes into three groups Learn to Skate, Intermediate, Most Experienced (as the season progresses, the Learn to Skate group will shrink as the athletes move into the more experienced groups) - Consider combining practices with a U6 group if numbers allow - This gives you more coaches on the ice and allows for more specific groupings by skill ability - e.g. 6 stations, 6 different groupings, each group rotates through the stations, getting ability-specific instruction on the skills - When you have just your own group on the ice: - Put your strongest coach with your weakest players - Divide into groups according to skill ability and number of instructors - Rotate through stations
+- Consider combining practices with another U8, U9 and/or U10 team - This gives you more coaches on the ice and allows for more specific groupings by skill ability - e.g. 6 stations, 6 different groupings, each group rotates through the stations, getting ability-specific instruction on the skills - When you have just your own team on the ice: - Put your strongest coach with your weakest players - Divide into groups according to skill ability and # of instructors - Rotate through stations